 - In Properties, select the Driver tab, select Rollback driver, then follow the steps.

 - After rolling back to the previous version of the driver, select the Start button > Power > Restart if asked to restart, and see if that fixes the connection issue.

-I hope the post was easy to follow, and you were able to Reset or Reinstall Windows 10 Network Adapters in One Click.
+I hope the post was easy to follow, and you can Reset or Reinstall Windows 11/10 Network Adapters in One Click.